-Commonwealth Avenue is the home to Boston’s first bike lane.
+Commonwealth Avenue is the home to Boston’s first bike lanes.
 Each day an increasing number of cyclists are taking advantage of the green colored lane, which stretches from Kenmore Square to the Agganis Arena.
 These bike lanes are a result of a collaborative initiative from BU Bikes, a student organization, and Boston Bikes.

 On the Boston University Medical Campus, TranSComm operates two bike cages; one located at the Menino Pavilion on Harrison Ave, and the other on East Newton Street, allowing a capacity of 320 bicycles.
 Spots are available for $20.00 per year and can be purchased through the Office of Transportation Services.
 Bike racks are also located throughout the campus, including 610 and 710 Albany Street Garages.